escapin/sElect/README.md

 * Java JDK (tested with both openjdk-7 and oraclejdk-8).
 * Java Cryptography Extension (only for oraclejdk).
 * node.js and npm.
-* wget (used only in the Makefile for getting the proper libraries).
+* wget (used only in the makefiles for getting the proper libraries).
-* python (used only in the root Makefile for configuring the mix servers)
+* python (used only in the root makefile for configuring the mix servers).

 ## The Design